Documentation Index

 | PPS Metric | Description |

-| Current PPS | Last on-chain recorded value |
+| Current PPS | Last onchain recorded value |

 | Calculated PPS | Off-chain computed value (may differ during update intervals) |